Given that disclaimer, I have determined that:

 • One-third of voters get their news and information through careful study of issues and political candidates through newspapers, radio and TV news, non-fiction radio and TV programs, books and magazines and discussions with other voters (including persons with opposing viewpoints) on a variety of issues.

-• One-third of voters get their news and information from Jay Leno and David Letterman monologues, Hollywood sages (ie Barbara Streisand, Sean Penn, Pamela Anderson and Michael Moore), professional racists (ie Kweisi Mfume, Louis Farakhan, Al Sharpton, Cynthia McKinney, Ray Nagan and Jesse Jackson) and Marxist anti-American college professors and government school teachers.
+• One-third of voters get their news and information from Jay Leno, David Letterman, and Bill Maher monologues; Hollywood sages (ie Barbara Streisand, Sean Penn, Pamela Anderson, Whoopie Goldberg, and Michael Moore); professional racists (ie Kweisi Mfume, Louis Farakhan, Al Sharpton, Cynthia McKinney, Ray Nagan and Jesse Jackson); and Marxist anti-American college professors and government school teachers.

 • Finally, one-third of voters don't get any news or information at all!

 Consequently, the two-thirds of voters who make poorly informed choices in the voting booth are out-voting those of us who put in a little effort before voting.
 That is the primary reason we have our terrible government with excessive taxes and corrupt politicians.
 Too many voters cast votes based on their personal selfish interests as opposed to what is best for the nation as a whole.
 We have the democracy we deserve.

 Perhaps this problem can best be fixed with a voter test.
 The questions need not be difficult.
 For example, if you don't know your mayor's name or who pays for welfare handouts (working people and other taxpayers) or who is next in line for the presidency if both the president and vice president die, you don't get to vote.
 My voter test would help to reduce the number of ill-informed votes that cancel the voice of responsible voters every election.

 If nothing else, each voter should be asked one simple question about his/her prefrred candidate: "Why?"